JP1128/JP1128/README.md

 <p>
 <b>
 Hi!
 I'm Jae Park (JP).
 I am currently a 4th year undergraduate at the University of Georgia pursuing Bachelor of Science in Computer Science.
-My areas of emphasis are Artificial Intelligence, Internet Information Technology, and Applied Data Science.
+My areas of emphasis are Internet Information Technology, Applied Data Science, Artificial Intelligence, and Software Design.
 </b>
 </p>